LIVE INTERVIEWS: THE CONSCIOUS CONSULTANT HOUR

-Ms. Benjamin holds an undergraduate degree in English and Education, a Master of Arts degree in English, and has pursued doctoral studies in Education and Psychology at New York University, and holds certificates in The McKenzie Method and Programmed Dreams.
+Ms. Benjamin holds an undergraduate degree in English, and an EdD (ABD) in Education and Psychology at New York University, and holds certificates in The McKenzie Method and Programmed Dreams.

 Hollace L. Bristol is currently a senior evaluation specialist for Professional Evaluation and Assessment Consultants in Flagstaff, Arizona, serving as external evaluator on federally- Her previous positions include Associate Superintendent of Schools for Coconino County,